robocop: off

 The disablers are similar to how # noqa comment works for most linters.

-It is possible to disable rule for particular line or lines:
+It is possible to disable rule or formatter for particular line or lines:

-In this example no message will be printed for this line for rules named rule1, rule2.
+In this example no message will be printed for this line for rule named rule1 and no formatting changes will be applied by FormatterName formatter.

 Some Keyword # robocop: off